Historicity of the Iliad: The Iliad as essentially legendary

 His arms bear a resemblance to the armour of his time, quite unlike the Mycenaean, although he persistently casts them in antiquated bronze, not iron.
 His gods had temples, and the Mycenaeans built none, whereas the latter constructed great vaulted tombs to bury their chieftains in and the poet cremates his.
 A neat little touch is provided by the battle chariots.
 Homer had heard of them, but he did not really visualize what one did with chariots in a war.
 So his heroes normally drove from their tents a mile or less away, carefully dismounted, and then proceeded to battle on foot.

 What the poet believed he was singing about was the heroic past of his own Greek world, Finley concludes.

-During recent years scholars have suggested that the Homeric stories represented a synthesis of many old Greek stories of various Bronze Age sieges and expeditions, fused together in the Greek memory during the "dark ages" which followed the end of the Mycenean civilization.
+During the early twenty-first century, Fred Woudhuizen and Frank Kolb suggested that the Homeric stories represented a synthesis of many old Greek stories of various Bronze Age sieges and expeditions, fused together in the Greek memory during the "dark ages" which followed the end of the Mycenean civilization.
 In this view, no historical city of Troy existed anywhere: the name perhaps derives from a people called the Troies, who probably lived in central Greece.
 The identification of the hill at Hisarlık as Troy is, in this view, a late development, following the Greek colonisation of Asia Minor during the 8th century BC.

 It is also worth comparing the details of the Iliadic story to those of older Mesopotamian literature—most notably, the Epic of Gilgamesh.
-Names, set scenes, and even major parts of the story, are strikingly similar.
+Names, set scenes, and even major parts of the story, are strikingly similar according to some scholars.
 Some academics believe that writing first came to Greece from the east, via traders, and these older poems were used to demonstrate the uses of writing, thus heavily influencing early Greek literature.